-SETD2 is the sole histone methyltransferase responsible for H3K36me3, with roles in splicing, transcription initiation and DNA damage response.
+SETD2 is the sole histone methyltransferase responsible for H3K36me3, with roles in splicing, transcription initiation, and DNA damage response.
 Homozygous disruption of SETD2 yields a tumor suppressor effect in various cancers.
-However, SETD2 mutation is typically heterozygous in DLBCL.
-Here we show that heterozygous SETD2 deficiency results in GC hyperplasia, increased competitive fitness, with reduced DNA damage checkpoint activity and apoptosis, resulting in accelerated lymphomagenesis.
-Impaired DNA damage sensing in Setd2 haploinsufficient GCB and lymphoma cells associated with increased AICDA induced somatic hypermutation, complex structural variants, and increased translocations including those activating MYC.
-DNA damage was selectively increased on the non-template strand and H3K36me3 loss was associated with greater RNAPII processivity and mutational burden, suggesting that SETD2 mediated H3K36me3 is required for proper sensing of cytosine deamination.
-Hence, Setd2 haploinsufficiency delineates a novel GCB context specific oncogenic pathway involving defective epigenetic surveillance of AICDA mediated effects on transcribed genes.
+However, SETD2 mutation is typically heterozygous in diffuse large B-cell lymphomas.
+Here we show that heterozygous Setd2 deficiency results in germinal center (GC) hyperplasia and increased competitive fitness, with reduced DNA damage checkpoint activity and apoptosis, resulting in accelerated lymphomagenesis.
+Impaired DNA damage sensing in Setd2-haploinsufficient germinal center B (GCB) and lymphoma cells associated with increased AICDA-induced somatic hypermutation, complex structural variants, and increased translocations including those activating MYC.
+DNA damage was selectively increased on the nontemplate strand, and H3K36me3 loss was associated with greater RNAPII processivity and mutational burden, suggesting that SETD2-mediated H3K36me3 is required for proper sensing of cytosine deamination.
+Hence, Setd2 haploinsufficiency delineates a novel GCB context–specific oncogenic pathway involving defective epigenetic surveillance of AICDA-mediated effects on transcribed genes.

 Our findings define a B cell–specific oncogenic effect of SETD2 heterozygous mutation, which unleashes AICDA mutagenesis of nontemplate strand DNA in the GC reaction, resulting in lymphomas with heavy mutational burden.
 GC-derived lymphomas did not tolerate SETD2 homozygous deletion, pointing to a novel context-specific therapeutic vulnerability.